jobearrr/LeetSwift/README.md

 ## Running the solutions

 Each solution has test cases that can be found in the [SolutionsTests][solutions-tests-folder] folder.
-The test cases should cover 100% of the code for the solutions.
+I try to write tests covering as much of the code as possible.
-Currently, the whole project does not have yet 100% code coverage as I am in the process of adding all the tests, and some problems were added but not solved yet.
-I'm working on them! 😬
+The project structure might still change a bit as I'm working on  the solutions and tests! 😬

 You can modify the test cases, and provide new inputs and expected outputs.